 If you’re interested in low-fat, pancreas-loving recipes:

-(I’m disinterested in losing weight or dieting or body shaming or eating clean.)
+I’m disinterested in weight loss or dieting or body shaming or eating clean.

 If you’re interested in checking out my ebooks: